-Student Group Total Enrollment Number Tested Percent Tested Percent Met or Exceeded
+Student Group Total Enrollment Number Tested Percent Tested Percent Not Tested Percent Met or Exceeded

-All Students -

-Male 1

-Female 1

-Hispanic or Latino -

-White 1

-Two or More Races 1
+Two or More Races

-Socioeconomically Disadvantaged -
+Socioeconomically Disadvantaged

+English Learners

 Students with Disabilities

+Students Receiving Migrant Education Services

+Foster Youth

+Homeless

 Note: ELA test results include the Smarter Balanced Summative Assessment and the CAA.
 The "Percent Met or Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAAs divided by the total number of students who participated in both assessments.